theislab/hadge/docs/usage.md

         container = 'image_name_2'
     }
 }
-// dont forget to enable docker
+// do not forget to enable docker

 docker {
     enabled = true